Alternative exam arrangements

 - exam clashes as listed on the exam timetable

 Alternative exams take place during the set examination period.
-They do not run once the examination period has commenced.
+They do not run once the examination period has concluded.

 Ongoing medical reasons

 You can apply for an alternate exam arrangement if you have unexpectedly been called up for:

 - armed services duty